juyshy/FileListSearch/readme.md

     * dir /S /-C <DRIVE LETTER>: > drive_filelisting.txt
   * for example if you want to make a listing from usb stick found in drive G: you could make following command:
     * dir /S /-C G: > g_usb_drive_listing.txt
-  * Note that this application currently works only on english windows os with this specific dir command  options:  /S /-C
+  * Note that this application currently works ONLY on English windows os with this specific dir command  options:  /S /-C

 2. then issue command for searching the file listings:
 FileListingSearch.exe --search=searchterm --resultfile=searchresults_for_searchterm.csv --listingfiles=g_usb_drive_listing.txt